thyazide/Darktide-Performance-Optimizations/README.md

 *\Steam\steamapps\common\Warhammer 40,000 DARKTIDE\launcher
 ```

-This will extend the amount of memory- available in game to mods.
+This will extend the amount of memory available in game to mods.

 Find and replace the `ExeArgs` lines with the settings below: